stefanrua/.dotfiles/README.md

 Font size will be affected by `Xft.dpi:` in `.Xresources`, which you might want to turn off on normal DPI monitors.
 All used fonts are in the config files `.Xresources` and `i3/config`.
-You might want to swithc to the font called "Monospace" which is pre-installed on most systems in case you don't have my currently used fonts installed.
+You might want to switch to the font called "Monospace" which is pre-installed on most systems in case you don't have my currently used fonts installed.